edprince/dissertation/chapters/management.md

 would likely not have shed any new light on the area - therefore the JavaScript frameworks comparison became the new subject for case study 2.
-Alongside this, whilst the topic for case study 2 had changed, the feedback on the justification was still valid - therefore this has been ammended in section 3.6.
+Alongside this, whilst the topic for case study 2 had changed, the feedback on the justification was still valid - therefore this has been amended in section 3.6.
 In addition to this, Figure \ref{flow_chart}
 was created to help the reader visualise the experimentation process.

 ## Legal, Social and Ethical Implications